FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/documentation/read-me.md

 The quickstart should inform the user where the project is supported, and has been tested to work, before moving onto the installation and removal instructions.

-A user should be able to easily install, use and potentially remove your project to create a good experience.
+A user should be able to easily install, use, and potentially remove your project to create a good experience.

 ## Miscellaneous